AbigailLiu/GitHubProjectImpact/README.md

 Step 3: Create a Pull Request

      3.1 git push -u origin hotfix/modifyreadme will create a branch in your GitHub project and link it with the remote one (with -u).
 Swap back to the browser and navigate to your fork of the project (in my case https://github.com/AbigailLiu/GitHubProjectImpact) and you'll find that your new branch is listed at the top with a "Compare & pull request" button.
 Click the button, follow the instructions and create a pull request.
+If you do not see the "Compare & pull request" button, you can create a pull request from the project page by clicking on the "new pull request" button and then follow the instructions to create a pull request.

      Alternatively, you can follow the well written Guideline https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/.
 There is also a good writing on commit message writing tips https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html, which we would appreciate contributors to follow.